openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 Note that the description of the rules is more or less informal.

-Some details are omitted to make the understanding easier.
+Some details are omitted to simplify the understanding.
 See the formal language description for more information.

 |